stanford-cme-307/web/about.md

 Through active engagement and completion of course activities, you will be able to:
 <!-- * recognize that every problem is an optimization problem. -->
 * Formulate real-world problems as optimization problems.
+* Characterize and analyze optimal solutions to problems by using the core principles of optimization theory and developing fluency in optimization proof techniques.
+* Understand the benefits and drawbacks of modeling and solving an optimization problem in any of several standard forms, including linear programs (with continuous and discrete variables), quadratic and second-order conic problems, semidefinite programming, stochastic and robust optimization.
-* Identify analytical properties of a real world problem, including size, sparsity, discrete variables, convexity, ill-conditioning, access patterns to problem data, convergence tolerance, speed, generalizability, conic representability.
-Explain how these properties influence guarantees of optimality, algorithm and solver selection, and solution speed.
+* Identify analytical properties of a real-world problem and understand how these influence guarantees of optimality, algorithm and solver selection, or speed of convergence to an optimal solution.
-* Make mathematical predictions about the performance of optimization algorithms and stability of optimal solutions.
+* Tweak optimization algorithms to adapt them to a specific problem.
 <!-- * tweak optimization algorithms to adapt them to a specific problem.
 * develop confidence as an optimizer by designing a solution to an optimization problem, including reviewing the relevant literature, selecting methodology, writing code, and presenting results. -->